 A blood pressure reading provides an important and quick summary of an individual’s cardiovascular health status.
 It may also aid early identification of potential medical problems and lead to early treatment.
 Trained personnel are available to take blood pressure readings at the Winnetka Fire Department.

-The Village of Winnetka offers this service to its residents though a program affiliated with The Solid Waste Agency of Northern Cook County (SWANCC) for the disposal of hazardous medical waste (prescription and non-prescription drugs).
+The Village of Winnetka offers this service to residents though a program affiliated with the Solid Waste Agency of Northern Cook County (SWANCC) for the disposal of hazardous medical waste (prescription and non-prescription drugs).
 This program prevents medications from being disposed of in our water supply and landfills.
 Expired or no longer needed medication may be dropped off at the Fire Station.
 You can use a marker to cover the patient’s name (we will do it for you if the name is still present).
 However, the name of the medication and dose needs to remain on the container.
 The only medications we cannot accept are narcotics and other controlled substances.